wataruoguchi/r2-blog-sonik/README.md

 # [r2-blog](https://github.com/yusukebe/r2-blog) :handshake: [Sonik](https://github.com/sonikjs/sonik)

-This experimental project was driven by my curiosity about the `r2-blog` project and building an SSR project.
-Before this project, I learned how to create an SSR project with React to obtain understanding.
-MOST of the things I implemented here can be achievable by other SSR frameworks such as Remix and NextJS.
-But the point is to develop my knowledge and experience.
+This experimental project was driven by my curiosity about the [r2-blog](https://github.com/yusukebe/r2-blog) project and building an SSR application with [Sonik](https://github.com/sonikjs/sonik).
+Most of the things I implemented here can be achievable by other SSR frameworks such as Remix and NextJS.
+The entire point is to gain knowledge and experience building an SSR application on top of the [cloudflare pages](https://pages.cloudflare.com/).

-## Setup
+## Prod Setup

 You wouldn't need this step if you just run it locally.